-- (2) The extension may be granted on an application made within the initial period by the person for whom the name is reserved. - (3) A reservation lapses if - (a) the person for whose benefit the name was reserved withdraws the reservation; or - (b) a plan is registered in which the reserved name is given to the scheme.
+s.
+70 Part 5 - Names of strata and community schemes (2) The extension may be granted on an application made within the initial period by the person for whom the name is reserved.
+(3) A rese ervation lapses if - (a) the person for whose benefit the name was reserved withdraws the reservation; or (b) a plan is registered in which the reserved name is given to the scheme.